alumae/gst-kaldi-nnet2-online/README.md

 GStreamer plugin that wraps Kaldi's SingleUtteranceNnet2Decoder.
 It requires iVector-adapted DNN acoustic models.
 The iVectors are adapted to the current audio stream automatically.

-The iVectors are reset after the decoding session (stream) ends.
+~~The iVectors are reset after the decoding session (stream) ends.
-Currently, it's not possible to save the adaptation state and recall it later for a particular speaker, to make the adaptation persistent over multiple decoding sessions.
+Currently, it's not possible to save the adaptation state and recall it later for a particular speaker, to make the adaptation persistent over multiple decoding sessions.~~

+Update: the plugin saves the adaptation state between silence-segmented utterances and between multiple decoding sessions of the same plugin instance.
+That is, if you start decoding a new stream, the adaptation state of the previous stream is used (unless it's the first stream, in which case a global mean is used).
+Use the `adaptation-state` plugin property to get, and set the adaptation state.
+Use an empty string with the set method to reset the adaptation state to default.
+This functionality requires Kaldi revision 4582 or later.

 # HOW TO COMPILE IT